 - Means no clear zone of inhibition

 At a dosage of 200 mg/ml, the standard reference cream (Nivea) revealed good antimicrobial inhibition against every organism tested (Table 7).
 With an inhibition zone of 25 ± 1.0 mm, S. aureus had the highest susceptibility.
-B. subtilis, S. typhi, P. aeruginosa and E. coli followed with inhibition zones of 23 ± 1.0 mm, 23 ± 1.0 mm, 22 ± 0.0 mm, and 22 ± 0.0 mm respectively at a dosage of 200 mg/ml.
-With an inhibitory zone of 19 ± 0.0 mm at the same concentration, P. notatum, R. stolonifer and A. niger showed the lowest susceptibility.
+B. subtilis, S. typhi, P. aeruginosa and E. coli followed with inhibition zones of 23 ± 1.0 mm, 23 ± 1.0 mm, 22 ± 0.0 mm, and 22 ± 0.0 mm, respectively, at a dosage of 200 mg/ml.
+With an inhibitory zone of 19 ± 0.0 mm at the same concentration, P. notatum, R. stolonifer, and A. niger showed the lowest susceptibility.

 With an inhibition diameter of 10 ± 0.0 mm, the lowest minimum inhibitory concentration (MIC) was recorded against all tested bacterial and fungal species at 12.5 mg/ml.
 Even though the Nivea cream revealed excellent antimicrobial action, gentamicin and tioconazole were somewhat more effective than it.

-Overall, the ecofriendly creams prepared or made from C. paradisi and C. lemon seed oils demonstrated similar antimicrobial effectiveness, successfully competing with the brand name “Nivea cream” in the fight against skin diseases and defense of the skin against microorganisms in Tables 3–6.
+Overall, the eco-friendly creams prepared or made from C. paradisi and C. lemon seed oils demonstrated similar antimicrobial effectiveness, successfully competing with the brand name “Nivea cream” in the fight against skin diseases and defence of the skin against microorganisms in Tables 3–6.

 3.4 Antioxidant Activity of the Formulated Creams and Standard Reference

-3.4.1 Antioxidant Activity of the Formulated Creams from oil of C. paradisi Seed
+3.4.1 Antioxidant Activity of the Formulated Creams from Oil of C. paradisi Seed

-The antioxidant activity of the formulated ecofriendly creams from oil of Citrus paradisi seed is shown in Table 8.
+The antioxidant activity of the formulated eco-friendly creams from the oil of Citrus paradisi seed is shown in Table 8.

-Table 8: Percentage inhibition of the formulated ecofriendly creams from Citrus paradisi and standards reference (vitamin C and commercial creams)
+Table 8: Percentage inhibition of the formulated eco-friendly creams from Citrus paradisi and standards reference (vitamin C and commercial creams)